-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance Principles – Pleiotropy”.
+This set of Class 12 Biology Chapter 5 Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance Principles – Pleiotropy”.

 1. How is pleiotropy different from polygenic inheritance?

 a) A single gene can exhibit multiple expressions

 b) A single gene exhibits only a single expression

 d) Multiple genes control a single character

 Explanation: Pleiotropy is different from polygenic inheritance due to the fact that a single gene can exhibit multiple phenotypic expressions whereas in polygenic inheritance multiple genes control a single character.

 a) A single gene controls a single character